kangax/przilla/src/memory-bank/activeContext.md

 ### Must have

-- Performance chart should show values relative to WOD difficulty
-  - and also display in a tooltip how a value was derived (which workouts were used)
+- Add "log score"/edit/delete buttons in mobile list view
+- Score logging should be one of time/load/reps/round+reps

+### Good to have

 - Tag pills are white in dark mode on mobile
 - Add sorting to mobile view
-- Implement always-visible log score button in mobile list view
+- Performance chart should show values relative to WOD difficulty

 ### Maybe

-- Wodwell
+- Import from Wodwell
   - write a script for scraping
   - bookmarklet so users can use? (this has been difficult)
+- Export your workouts as JSON/CSV

 ## Learnings & Insights

+- Passing detailed data structures (like the score breakdown) through multiple component layers (API -> Page -> Chart) requires careful type definition updates at each stage.
+- Recharts custom tooltips provide flexibility to display complex, structured information derived from the data payload.
+Using helper functions (like `getDescriptiveLevel`) within the tooltip enhances readability.
+- When calculating rolling averages or other derived data, ensure that the original data points (including newly added fields like `scores`) are correctly preserved and passed along in the transformed data structure.
 - When using Radix UI Themes, avoid applying explicit background color classes (like Tailwind's `bg-white` or `dark:bg-*`) to components like `Dialog.Content`, as this can override the theme's intended styling.
 Let the theme handle the background automatically.
 - Using a centered Dialog for score logging/editing provides a more focused interaction compared to a Popover attached to a trigger element.
 - Radix UI Portals need a specified `container` within the Theme provider to inherit theme styles correctly.